Miguel Sousa

-Miguel Ferreira de Sousa (born 19 September 1998) is a Portuguese professional footballer who plays for Primeira Liga club Casa Pia as a midfielder.
+Miguel Ferreira de Sousa (born 19 September 1998) is a Portuguese professional footballer who plays as a midfielder for Liga Portugal 2 club Leixões.

 Career

 On 28 December 2021, Sousa made his Primeira Liga debut with Marítimo in a match against Vizela, coming on as a substitute in the 84th minute.
 Sousa made his first appearance in the starting line-up in a match against Gil Vicente on 20 March 2022.

 On 5 January 2023, Sousa signed with Mafra until June 2024.

+On 1 July 2024, after scoring 5 goals in 44 appearances for Mafra in Liga Portugal 2, Sousa joined Primeira Liga side Casa Pia.

+On 1 February 2026, Sousa returned to Liga Portugal 2, joining the last-placed Leixões.